milk-shake/alx-low_level_programming/0x0C-more_malloc_free/README.md

-# 0x0B.
-C - More malloc, free
+# 0x0C - More malloc, free
 ## About
 An introductory project on:
 - `calloc`, `realloc`, and `exit`